Time-Sensitive Steps You Must Take

 Since you have already provided evidence supporting your marriage to obtain your initial green card, you should attempt to submit additional evidence USCIS has not yet reviewed.
 Ideally, you will have newer evidence showing the growth of the marriage over the past 2 years.
 This might include documentation supporting children you had together, photos of trips you recently took, or proof of new joint accounts.

-If you are not filing jointly, you will instead submit information that supports why you are filing alone.
+If you are not filing jointly, you will instead submit the information that supports why you are filing alone.
 Other elements you will have to provide include information about any criminal record and copies of your current green card.

 If your spouse is no longer in the picture when it comes time to remove conditions, you may still be able to successfully complete the process without them.
 Submitting Form I-751 non-jointly requires additional paperwork and will likely be closely examined by USCIS officials.